kaalam/document.source/jazz_reference/pages/reference_api_elements.md

 ### Block attributes

-In some `http` cases, when attributes are relevant to the protocol, they are automatically converted to mim types and urls.
+In some `http` cases, when attributes are relevant to the protocol, they are automatically converted to mime types and urls.
 In all cases, attributes of a block can be read using the function get_block_attributes() and written with set_block_attributes().
 These functions exist in all APIs.
 They are implemented as standard code functions so that $std.get_block_attributes() and $std.set_block_attributes() work everywhere.
+Attribute reference is [here](reference_api_block_attributes.html)

 ### Anchor keepers